vmware/vic/doc/user_doc/vic_admin/interop.md

 ## vCenter Linked Mode Environments
 You can deploy VCHs in vCenter Linked Mode environments.

-## Multiple VLAN
-You can deploy and run Docker commands against a VCH on a vCenter appliance that has multiple portgroups on different VLANs within the datacenter.

 ## vSphere Features Not Supported in This Release
 vSphere Integrated Containers Engine does not currently support the following vSphere features: